 Before creating patterns, students must first recognize, compare, describe, change the representation, and extend a wide variety of patterns.

-Initially, teachers have students work in small groups to encourage the exchange of ideas, and can provide the attributes and structure of the pattern as well as the materials needed to create it.
+Initially, teachers have students work in small groups to encourage the exchange of ideas.
+They can provide them with the attributes and structure of the pattern, as well as the materials required to create it.

-During a mathematical discussion (consolidation), presentations of the patterns help to identify different representations of the same rule and to check how students communicate their understanding.
+During a mathematical discussion (consolidation/debrief), presentations of the patterns help to identify different representations of the same rule and to check how students communicate their understanding.

-Teachers then ask students to create a pattern and exchange it with a partner.
-The teacher invites students to construct a different representation of the received pattern, describe its structure, extend it or produce a completely different one for comparison.
-However, students should be instructed to limit the number of elements in the pattern since too many elements may make it difficult to identify the structure of the pattern.
+Next, students can be asked to create a pattern and exchange it with a peer.
+They can then construct a different representation of the received pattern, describe its structure, extend it, or produce a completely different one for comparison.
+The number of elements in the pattern should be limited, however, as some students use too many, making it difficult to understand the structure of the pattern.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
 39-40.

 Example

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
-63-64.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Modélisation et algèbre, Fascicule 1, Régularités et relations, p.
+63.

 Skill: Translating Patterns and Making Connections Between Different Representations